Surprisingly Easy Mini-Quest

 - Resident Evil has type 2 play out for Chris at least twice; if you get poisoned by Yawn and leave the room, Chris will keel over from the pain and is discovered by Rebecca.
 You then control Rebecca to get the serum for Chris.
 Rebecca only has a first-aid spray and a handgun, but she won't run into any enemies unless you avoided them while playing as Chris.
 Rebecca also refuses to enter other areas.
 If you managed to escape the Yawn fight without getting hit at all, then you can skip the entire serum sequence.

 - When Chris confronts Plant 42, the monster grabs Chris with its tentacle and Rebecca walks in just in time to see it.
 You're then tasked with controlling Rebecca and have her create the V-Jolt, which is a poison that will weaken the plant monster.
 You won't run into any enemies during this time.

-- Resident Evil 3: Nemesis has Jill get infected with the T-Virus, which weakens her and leads into type 2.
+- Resident Evil 3: Nemesis is a subversion.
+Jill gets infected with the T-Virus, which weakens her and leads into type 2.
 You take control of Carlos to find a cure in a nearby hospital.
-The puzzles are mildly challenging but can be figured out quite easily, The enemies Carlos faces are mostly the deadly Hunters, but Carlos is also armed with an assault rifle and a handgun.
+The puzzles are mildly challenging but can be figured out quite easily, The enemies Carlos faces are mostly the deadly Hunters, and he even can have an optional boss fight.

 - In Resident Evil 6 you're forced into a No-Gear Level in Jake and Sherry's chapter.
 Sherry's is a nightmare because she has to run and hide, but Jake can kick just as much ass with his bare fists as he can with a handgun and can make quick work of the few J'avo who dare try to aim Uzis at him.